wyattearp/wyattearp.github.io/_posts/2007-03-16-code-snippet-20.md

   * Download the plugin [here][1].
   * Copy archive to wp-content/plugins directory
   * Extract the zip file
-  * When extracted properly you should have following directory structure: /wp-content/plugins/codesnippet
+  * When extracted properly you should have following directory structure: {{ site.baseurl }}/wp-content/plugins/codesnippet
   * Since I&#8217;ve not tore through the code, the plugin will probably not work if extracted/copied in diffrenet directory.
   * Enable the Plugin